reimagined/resolve/docs/tutorial.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-3)

-This lesson provides information on how to display a Read Model's data in the client browser.
-It uses the reSolve framework's **resolve-react-hooks** library to implement a frontend based on React with hooks.
+This lesson describes how to display a Read Model's data in the client browser.
+The code in this lesson uses the reSolve framework's **resolve-react-hooks** library to implement a frontend based on React with hooks.

 > Refer to the [Frontend](frontend.md) article for information on other tools that you can use to implement a frontend.

 ### Implement the Client Application

-> NOTE: The example code uses **react-bootstrap** to keep the markup simple.
-This library requires you to link the Bootstrap stylesheet file.
-The example project's **client/components/Header.js** file demonstrates how to link static resources to your client application.
+> The example code uses **react-bootstrap** to keep the markup simple.
+To use this library, you should link the Bootstrap stylesheet file to the application's page.
+The example project's **client/components/Header.js** file demonstrates how to link static resources.

-The frontend's source files are located in the **client** folder.
-Create a **ShoppingLists.js** file in the **client/components** folder.
-In this file, implement a React component that renders a list of shopping list names:
+First, implement a React component that renders a list of shopping list names.
+To do this, create a **ShoppingLists.js** file in the **client/components** subfolder and add the following code to this file:

 **client/components/ShoppingLists.js**